scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>BESCHRIJVING

-Controleert of het AD-forest-functionaliteitsniveau is gelijk aan of meer dan een opgegeven MinAdForestVersion (WindowsServer2003).
+Controleert of het functionaliteitsniveau van het AD-forest gelijk is aan of meer is dan een bepaalde MinAdForestVersion (WindowsServer2003).
-(DOMEIN\gebruikersnaam)-account en het wachtwoord mag worden aangevraagd.
+Account (Domein\Gebruikersnaam) en Wachtwoord kunnen worden aangevraagd.

 ### <a name="examples"></a>VOORBEELDEN